kkipngenokoech/GraphQl/DjangoQl/README.md

 ### create

-to create a new data
+to create a new data into the database, we are going to need to introduce a new class mutation, instead of QUery

+class mutation is used to create/ modify data in the database.